oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ```

 If you have multiple `using`s trying to bring the same name into scope,
-then julia throws an error.
-Since it can't work out which to use.
+then julia throws an error, since it can't work out which to use.

 As a user you can tell it what to use.